CATHERINE FAHEY

 BIODIVERSITY ECOSYSTEM FUNCTION RELATIONSHIPS

-• What are the mechanisms behind tree diversity-productivity relationships?
+What are the mechanisms behind tree BEF relationships?

-• What role do trophic interactions play in tree diversity-productivity relationships, including soil and leaf microbiomes as well insect and mammal herbivory?
+What role do trophic interactions play in BEF relationships, including soil and leaf microbiomes as well as insect and mammal herbivory?

 SOIL MICROBIAL COMMUNITIES